 In addition, the back entrances come from the lanes where cars are neatly tucked away in carriage houses and port cocheres.
 Each Oceanside House presents two inviting fronts to both the Esplanade and the lane.
 The entry lanes take on even greater importance as community spaces.
 They have been carefully designed with three small plazas that widen out from the intimate lanes themselves.
 Four additional walking paths radiate out between the houses to the surrounding Esplanade.

-The architecture of Seabrook’s Northwest Glen is inspired by the Arts & Crafts Movement.
+The architecture of Seabrook’s Northwest Glen and Pacific Glen is inspired by the Arts & Crafts Movement.
 Arts and Crafts began on the West Coast a century ago with remarkable examples ranging from Pasadena to Portland and Seattle.
 Francis Brown in Portland, Ellsworth Storey in Seattle, and Greene & Greene and Bernard Maybeck in California designed some of the finest Arts & Crafts houses a century ago.
 Contemporary versions can be found in the region in the work of Cutler Anderson.
 While close cousins to other styles such as Prairie or Craftsman Bungalow, the Arts and Crafts emphasizes deep eaves, low-sloped roofs, horizontal lines, exposed natural materials and warm earthy colors.